snibbor/Qymia-in-QuPath/README.md

   - #### Test for more bugs and interface & workflow usability

 - ### QIIMA Compartment Builder
-  - [ ] Streamline CompMaker UI, integrate with PixelClassificationOverlays, work on backend functions
+  - [ ] Streamline Compartment Builder UI, integrate with PixelClassificationOverlays, work on backend functions
     - [ ] Extend ImageOps classes to support bitwise operations for computing fast union, difference, or intersection of masks
     - [x] Improve QuPath ROI to OpenCV Mat casting/transformation functions to not rely on ImageJ
     - [ ] Make any new operations fully scriptable in QuPath outside GUI backend